Blog

 7. Bonus: the app has some novel functionality

-Please note that this isn't a firm set of criteria and there is no way to guarantee your app gets posted (although as a developer myself it does feel like a useful checklist regardless of whether you want to get featured).
+This isn't a firm set of criteria and there is no way to guarantee your app gets posted (although it does feel like a useful checklist).
 Ultimately I post my taste: things that are either beautiful or thought-provoking to me.

-I post daily on socials and update the web app library in batches whenever I can find a good chunk of time to do some tagging.
-Every clip is 100% organic non-GMO hand tagged because I don't trust AI to decide what is interesting about it or use the right design parlance.
+I post daily on socials and update the web app library in batches whenever I can find time to do some tagging.

 Why Spotted in Prod?